digital-culture-seminar/vyriyang-poetry-generator/README.md

     Glean a sick crowd warming glass, slip
     To chant of my head, my arm's delight
-    This Swing vaults of crowd
+    This swing vaults of crowd
     To slip glass to the slothful crowd

     Warming the monk as his wall